gem-mine/webpack-css-themes-plugin/README.md

 Notice

-1. There is no need to reference `src/theme/index.less` in the project unless your project style sheet needs the variables in it.
-2. This plugin replaces `extract-text-plugin/mini-css-extract-plugin`, please do not use it together.
+1. This plugin replaces `extract-text-plugin/mini-css-extract-plugin`, please do not use it together.
-3. If you use `html-webpack-plugin`, you need to filter out the CSS injection.
+2. If you use `html-webpack-plugin`, you need to filter out the CSS injection.

 Get more usage from [`test cases`](/test/unit/cases).

+<<<<<<< HEAD
 ## ThemeLoad && Switch

 you should load your theme css manual asap before dom render to avoid page flashes